Ottawa station

-Ottawa station (Gare d'Ottawa, IATA: XDS), or Ottawa Train Station, is the main inter-city train station in Ottawa, Ontario, Canada, operated by Via Rail.
-It is located 4 km east of downtown Ottawa and adjacent to Tremblay O-Train station in the neighbourhood of Eastway Gardens.
-The station serves inter-city trains connecting to Toronto, Kingston, Montreal and Quebec City on Via Rail's Corridor Route.
+Ottawa station (Gare d'Ottawa, IATA: XDS), or Ottawa Train Station, is the main inter-city train station in Ottawa, Ontario, Canada.
+It is located 4 km east of downtown Ottawa, adjacent to Tremblay O-Train station in the neighbourhood of Eastway Gardens.
+The station is operated by Via Rail and serves inter-city trains connecting to Toronto, Kingston, Montreal and Quebec City on Via Rail's Corridor Route.
+It also serves as an intercity bus stop for several bus operators.

 Location

 Ottawa station is located at 200 Tremblay Road, which lies directly south of Ontario Highway 417 (known locally as the Queensway) near Exit 117 and east of Riverside Drive (Regional Road 19) in an industrial park area.
-Its main entrance faces north to Tremblay Road.
+The station's main entrance faces north towards Tremblay Road.

-South of the station building, trains call at 1 standard-level side platform and 3 low-level island platforms on 5 tracks.
-The platforms are connected to the main building by an underground walkway that is accessed by a circular ramp or elevator and escalators.
-The tracks are bordered on the south by offices of the Canada Revenue Agency, surface parking lots and low-rise commercial buildings located on Terminal Avenue.

-Northeast of the station main entrance and past Tremblay Station is the Max Keeping Pedestrian Bridge, which crosses Highway 417.
-It allows access to RCGT Park (a minor-league baseball stadium) as well as the Courtyard by Marriott Ottawa East and Hampton Inn by Hilton Ottawa west of the stadium parking lot.
-These two hotels are the closest to the station, and are linked to each other by the Ottawa Conference and Event Centre.
-All of these are accessible within a 12–15 minute walk.
+To the northeast of the station area lies the Max Keeping Pedestrian Bridge, which provides pedestrian and bicycle access north across Highway 417 to Ottawa Stadium (a minor-league baseball stadium), the Courtyard by Marriott Ottawa East and Hampton Inn by Hilton Ottawa (the closest hotels to the station).
+These two hotels are connected to each other by the Ottawa Conference and Event Centre and are located within a short walking distance to the west of the stadium parking lot.
+All of these locations are within a 10–15 minute walk from the station.

-The station is also within the vicinity of a number of big-box stores, including the Ottawa Train Yards shopping complex south of Terminal Avenue.
-(However, there is no pedestrian bridge over the tracks, so this can only be accessed on foot or by car via Belfast Road.)
-An office complex of the Royal Canadian Mounted Police is also located to the north east of the station, across the highway cloverleaf and next to the Rideau River.